Decentralized Collaborative Learning Framework for Next POI Recommendation: EXPERIMENTS

 \subsection{Baseline Methods}

-We compare DCLR with the following baseline methods, including both centralized POI recommenders and state-of-the-art on-device ones: \begin{itemize} \item \textbf{MF \cite{10.1145/2623330.2623638}} is a classic collaborative filtering algorithm for centralized POI recommender systems.
+We compare DCLR with the following baseline methods, including both centralized POI recommenders and state-of-the-art on-device ones: \begin{itemize} \item \textbf{POP} is a simple method that ranks the POIs based on their popularity.

+\item \textbf{DIS} is a basic method for POI recommendation that ranks the POIs based on their distances to the user's histrocial check-in POIs.